 The algorithm that was used in the study has been nicknamed “Piki” (read, “picky”) by the researchers, and apparently makes use of a database spanning some five million songs, luring users into rating the songs by offering them $1 for every 25 songs that are rated by them.
 The interface first plays a song, giving users the opportunity to rate it after different time intervals.
 “Dislike” is allowed after the first three seconds, “like” after six seconds, and “superlike” after 12 seconds.
 Stoikov says that the incentives make it possible for them to have users “vote truthfully.”

 Problematic to the Artist

-Apart from not being the best music recommender to listeners, the researchers have found another flaw with Spotify’s algorithm.
+Apart from not being the best music recommendation to listeners, the researchers have found another flaw with Spotify’s algorithm.
+However, you may try to buy spotify plays to enjoy uninterrupted music.
 They say that it makes it harder for lesser-known artists to be discovered, since their songs are not recommended easily due to lesser number of likes.
 This discrepancy, they hold, favors well-known artists.